 I did get some replies of concern about the timing of my break, but when you’re self-employed there is never a good time to step away.
 Concern by some at that time would have been replaced by concern by others at a later time.

 Again, this break was for me.
-It was needed, and it isn’t matter if I was the only person who understood that fact.
+It was needed, and it didn’t matter if I was the only person who understood that fact.

 Plan For The Cost Of Rest